Nybbit/Affinity/DESIGN_PROCESS_AND_POST_MORTEM.md

 | ALIGN | Optimally, get perfectly parallel with the target but getting within a certain box and moving with the target is fine too.
 Shoot whenever the target is within an angle of `pi/4`. |
 | WANDER | Go to the right, active when the AI has no target |

-The thing I'm most unhappy with is how the code turned out.
-I'm sure that I could improve the code given the time and motivation as there are a few weird things that came out of me just trying to get it to work at 1 am (I believe somewhere in there I used a single variable for two different things? :scream:).
+<strike>The thing I'm most unhappy with is how the code turned out.
+I'm sure that I could improve the code given the time and motivation as there are a few weird things that came out of me just trying to get it to work at 1 am (I believe somewhere in there I used a single variable for two different things? :scream:).</strike>

+I improved the code quality a bunch and I'm a lot happier with it now but it's still not quite perfect.

 Functionally, the AI works pretty well.
 None of the boats coordinate with one another, this leads to a lot of friendly fire as well as some accidental strategic positioning.